abougouffa/minemacs/docs/packages.md

 * `jiralib`: Provide connectivity to Jira SOAP/REST services
 * `webpaste`: Paste text to pastebin-like services
 * `isgd`: Simply shortening URLs using the is.gd service
+* `igist`: Work seamlessly with GitHub gists from Emacs

 ## `me-snippets`
 * `yasnippet`: A template system for Emacs